From across the deck, the culprit looked up to see the three of us making figure-eights at each other.

 My nine-year-old niece sees the world with bewildered, shiny eyes too.
 To her, every petal and stone is important during a garden walk.
 So above her favorite garden, her father — my brother — hand-built her a treehouse with a skylight.
 At her birthday party, after the flitting little girls in fairy wreaths collected garden treasures, my brother and I retreated to the treehouse.

 The treehouse is high up.
 It’s spacious and meticulous, with an almost industrial feel.
-The windows and slanted roof are constructed with clear, corrugated siding so that the interior is bathed in light with a visible flurry of green around the outside.
+The windows and slanted roof are constructed with clear, corrugated siding so that the interior is bathed in light and surrounded by a visible flurry of the outside green.

 Inside, my brother contemplated the possibility of dismantling it so they could somehow keep it once my niece’s maternal grandparents moved from the property in the coming months.
 I wanted to cry.
 In my mind, I likened the situation to the time he and I were children and had to move from our house in Iran, leaving behind our special cartoon stain-glass window made up of our bright collection of stickers.